leaderboardsgg/leaderboard-site/README.md

 #### `lib`

 This directory contains common files and utilities for the project.
-The subfolder `api` is extra special as the containing files are auto-generated with the `scripts/generate-api` script and `generate:api` package command.
+The subfolder `api` is extra special as the containing files are auto-generated with the `scripts/generate-api` script and `generate:api` package command (which calls that script).

 #### `pages`